tecnomod-um/EvaluationGraphAlignmentMethods/Scripts/README.md

 * Training sets ([randomPairs.py](randomPairs.py)):
   1. Indicate the input directory and "ent_links" file
   2. Indicate the output directories
-	3. Indicate the ratios of training, testing and validations
+  3. Indicate the ratios of training, testing and validation
+  4. Create the corresponding split folders.
   ```
   nohup python3 randomPairs.py &
   ```